Invasion Of The Body Snatchers - Elizabeth Succumbs!

 ‘Pod’ Elizabeth alerts the scrambling workers to Matthew with a bloodcurdling alien scream (click or tap to zoom in - even her dental filling has been cloned).

 After exiting an upper window and dropping down from the awning he escapes along the loading dock.

 Then … The workers pursue him, stumbling in their haste, as he flees the burning building.

 … and Now, CitySleuth was not able to access this, the south end of the building but came across a recently taken photo showing the loading dock on the left where the first image in this post and the one two images up were filmed.
-Note too the same mini balcony at the top left corner in both Then and Now images and the surviving ‘Building 6’ name on the wall.
+Note too the same mini balcony at the top left corner both Then and Now and the surviving ‘Building 6’ name on the wall.